 Project Snapshot

-Sterling Engineering was contracted by a Japanese POC medical diagnostic device manufacturer to evaluate and optimize the cost effectiveness of their product packaging.
+Sterling Engineering was contracted by a Japanese POC medical diagnostic device manufacturer to evaluate and optimize the cost-effectiveness of their product packaging.
 The company manufactures about 6 million of the tests per year.
-Notable expense was identified in the primary and secondary package construction and the use of desiccant and moisture barrier materials.
-In early analysis of package performance, engineers discovered a weakness in the methods employed to test seal integrity.
+The notable expense was identified in the primary and secondary package construction and the use of desiccant and moisture barrier materials.
+In an early analysis of package performance, engineers discovered a weakness in the methods employed to test seal integrity.

 Project Location